bowendevries/portfolio-website/README.md

 Repo for my personal portfolio.

-Building it using html, css, javascript, sass and npm.
+Building it using html, css, javascript, sass.